Prince Ferdinand of Liechtenstein: Personal life

 On 21 August 1950, he married for the third time to Dorothy (née Haydel) Oelrichs (1893–1961), in East Hampton, New York.
 Dorothy, a daughter of Harry Haydel of St. Louis, Missouri, was the widow of Hermann Oelrichs Jr. (the only child of Hermann Oelrichs and Theresa Fair Oelrichs).
 She died Kitzbühel, Austria, on 11 April 1961.

 On 19 December 1968, he was married in Sucy-en-Brie for the fourth and final time to Nadine Georgette Maria (née Ansay) Alexandre (1916–2003).
-Nadine, the former wife of Pierre Alexandre and daughter of Hubert Ansay and Lucienne Legrand, was created Prinzessin von und zu Liechtenstein on 31 June 1975.
+Nadine, the former wife of Pierre Alexandre and daughter of Hubert Ansay and Lucienne Legrand, was created Princess (Prinzessin) von und zu Liechtenstein on 31 June 1975.

 Prince Ferdinand died on 7 July 1981 in Neuilly-sur-Seine, France after a traffic accident.
-His widow, Prinzessin von und zu Liechtenstein, died in Boulogne-sur-Mer on 5 November 2003.
+His widow, Princess Nadine, died in Boulogne-sur-Mer on 5 November 2003.